tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/aepmessaging.md

 thumbnail:
 ---

-# Batch Messaging and Adobe Experience Platform
+# Batch Messaging and Adobe Experience Platform scenario

 Execute scheduled and batch messaging campaigns using Adobe Experience Platform as a central hub for customer profiles and segmentation.